scaffold-eth/scaffold-eth/README.md

 ```
 tenderly export <transactionHash>
 ```
-Which will upload them to tenderly.co/dashboard
+Which will upload them to tenderly.co/dashboard!

-### Verifying contracts on Tenderly
-scaffold-eth now includes hardhat-tenderly - update the tenderly settings in `hardhat.config.js` to match your account:
+If you are on the [Tenderly pro plan](https://tenderly.co/pricing) (they have a free trial!), you will also be able to `push` local contracts too.
+You will need to download the Tenderly CLI and login (as above), then update the tenderly settings in `hardhat.config.js` to match your account:
 ```
 tenderly: {
-  username: "azf20",
+  username: "YOUR-USERNAME",
-  project: "scaffold-eth"
+  project: "YOUR-PROJECT"
 }
 ```
-When deploying testnets, you can then persist artifacts and verify contracts as part of the `deploy.js` script.
-We have created a `tenderlyVerify()` helper function:
+You can then execute:
 ```
-await tenderlyVerify(
+await tenderlyPush(
   {contractName: "YourContract",
    contractAddress: yourContract.address
 })
 ```
-Once verified, they will then be available in the Tenderly Dashboard!